 Mesh group key implementation considerations

-If the MGTK source does not receive a Mesh Group Key Acknowledge frame to its Mesh Group Key Inform frames, it shall attempt dot11MeshConfigGroupUpdateCount transmits of the Mesh Group Key Inform frame, plus a final timeout.
+If the MGTK source does not receive a Mesh Group Key Acknowledge frame to its Mesh Group Key Inform frames, it shall attempt dot11MeshConfigGroupUpdateCount additional transmits of the Mesh Group Key Inform frame.
 The retransmit timeout value shall be 100 ms for the first timeout, half the listen interval for the second timeout, and the listen interval for subsequent timeouts.
 If there is no listen interval, then 100 ms shall be used for all timeout values.
 If it still has not received a response after this, then the MGTK source shall tear down the mesh peering and mesh TKSA with this MGTK recipient, by generating a CNCL event for the peering instance and pass the event to the mesh peering instance controller.

 References: